WERC Project News

 Carl Muha and Kevin Walker investigated the failure of a wall mounted speaker that allegedly caused Personal Injuries.

 AUG 21, 2014

 WERC president, Jim Royston, and Architect, Jeremy A. Kozik, investigated a large custom residence in Jackson Hole, WY.
 WERC has been retained by the attorney who represents the General Contractor in this Construction Defect Lawsuit.

 AUG 13, 2014

-Carl Muha, Mechanical Manager, evaluated a failed water heater connector that caused significant water loss at large Commercial High-rise located in downtown Denver.
+Carl Muha, Mechanical Manager, evaluated a failed water heater that caused significant water loss at large Commercial High-rise located in downtown Denver.

 AUG 6, 2014

 Architect Jeremy Kozik attended a Building Enclosure Council meeting and seminar, today, to increase his knowledge of “Silicone Sealants & Coatings – Building Construction & Restoration.”